 It takes the USCIS a few months to review your petitions and, if approved, they will forward them to the National Visa Center (NVC) in Portsmouth, New Hampshire.
 The NVC will then communicate directly with you and your parents concerning what else will be needed for their immigrant visa interviews.
 These interviews will take place at the US Embassy or Consulate in their home country.

 Once all necessary paperwork has been submitted and filing fees received, you will need to submit an affidavit of support for each parent.
 The NVC will then forward these documents to the appropriate Embassy and your parents will be interviewed abroad.
 If approved for immigration, your parents will be given 6 months to come to the United States.
 When they arrive at a US airport, a secondary inspection will be necessary so a Customs and Border Protection agent can review their paperwork.
 If everything has been done properly, their passports will be stamped showing that they have been admitted as lawful permanent residents.

-Green Cards for your Parents Links
+Green Cards for Parents Resources

 - Green Cards for Immediate Relatives of US Citizens (USCIS)